 The final coating of clay and palm fibre is applied and allowed to dry, leaving a hollow at the top as a channel for the brass.

-The molds are placed in a kiln and heated to melt the wax, then molten metal is poured into the hollow at the top of the mold and through the wax tubes to fill the space left by the melted wax models.
+The moulds are placed in a kiln and heated to melt the wax, then molten metal is poured into the hollow at the top of the mould and through the wax tubes to fill the space created by the melted wax models.

-An alternative method of casting is to put the pieces of metal in a vessel under the mold and heat both the metal and the wax at the same time.
-When the molten metal is obtained the mold can be turned upside down to allow the molten metal to run through the tubes and into the space left by the wax models.
+An alternative method of casting is to put the pieces of metal in a vessel under the mould and heat both the metal and the wax at the same time.
+When the molten metal is obtained the mould can be turned upside down to allow the molten metal to run through the tubes and into the space left by the wax models.

-When the casting process is complete, the molds are allowed to cool and are broken open to reveal the brass casts.
-The tubes are cut of the products and can be reused in future casts.
-The rough spots on the casts can be removed using an electric grinder.
+When the casting process is complete, the moulds are allowed to cool and are broken open to reveal the brass casts.
+The tubes are cut off the products and can be reused in future casts.
+Any rough and unwanted bits can be removed using an electric grinder.
 The casts are cleaned to remove the black core.
-The casts are polished and are then ready to be sold and used for making beautiful jewellery!
+The last stage is to wash, polish then and are then ready to be sold and used for a variety of jewellery and other crafts.

 Simak E and Dreibelbis C (2010): African Beads: Jewels of a Continent: Africa Direct